marvinlabs/customer-area/readme.txt

 = 6.2.0 (2015/) =

+* New: private files attachment interface has been improved drastically with AJAX and drag'n'drop
 * New: support for the Smart groups add-on
 * New: function to test if we are currently on a given WP Customer Area page (for theme developers)
 * Fix: updated all template functions for files to be able to pass the file index as a parameter